 The study had 70 volunteers, split into two groups.
 One group took 2g of krill oil daily (in two 1g doses) eight days before their menstrual cycle, the other group did the exact same thing but using fish oil.
 The study found a significant between-group difference, with krill oil being more effective at reducing stress.

 Interestingly enough, a different study that just looked at fish oil, found that it was able to reduce stress in overweight women who were 30-44 years old (28).

 This demonstrates that while krill oil is more effective than fish oil (according to the 2003 study), both are capable of reducing stress.

-Which sounds scary until you realize that this correlation is mostly noticeable in shark and whale, not in krill (30).
+This sounds scary until you realize that this correlation is mostly noticeable in shark and whale, not in krill (39).

 The likelihood of you having any issues with 2g of krill oil a day is probably microscopic, but perhaps not worth the risk.

 4. Krill oil supplements may affect blood sugar.
 Omega 3’s, found in krill or fish oil, can stimulate the production of glucose.
 This can lead to high levels of blood glucose.
 A 1989 study involving diabetics showed a 22% increase in blood glucose with individuals taking 8 grams of omega 3 fatty acids per day (41).

 5. Krill oil can lower blood pressure.
 An analysis of 31 studies concluded that omega-3 fatty acids can lower blood pressure, which is beneficial for those with the high blood pressure but may interfere with certain medications and cause problems for those on the opposite end of the spectrum (42).

 A separate 2015 study of 90 people on dialysis found that taking 3 grams of omega-3 fatty acids per day significantly decreased both systolic and diastolic blood pressure compared to a placebo (70).